teruo41/teruo41.github.io/index.md

 ---

 ## Home

-I am a Ph.D. student at Kyushu University working with [Prof. Koji Inoue](http://www.cpc.ait.kyushu-u.ac.jp/~koji.inoue/) and [Dr. Hiroshi Sasaki](https://sites.google.com/site/hrshssk/).
+I am an Assistant Professor at Research Institute for Information Technology at Kyushu Unversity.

 ### Research interests
   - Computer architecture